Aesma-Daeva/interactive-frontend/README.md

 8. Once the user types a city, the user can choose markers to show by clicking on the dropdown menu.
 User can choose accommodations, attractions, bars, restaurants, stores or transportation.
 9. User typed a city but there was no markers showing on the map if the user search for accommodations, bars, stores etc. This means there is no establishment like that on that particular place.
 User will see a pop up window (modal) that will show a message saying, "Sorry!
 No result was found for this request." and then user needs to click "Close" button to close the window.
 User can also see the same message on table where marker results show if there were anything to show.
 This lets the user know there is no information to show about that type of establishment.
 10. User moves the map.
 The markers don't automatically pop up.
 The user needs to click the dropdown menu again to show new markers for the information they want to see.
+11. User can see Google Map Drawing controls.
+User clicks "Add a marker" and puts it on the map.
+12. User also see other drawing control and click "Draw a line" to connect the map marker and the lines.
+User made a route to follow and took a screenshot.
+13. User clicked "Draw a Shape" on the drawing controls.
+User clicked "Attractions" and made markers of places that user wants to visit.
+User used "Draw a Shape" to mark the vicinity of places to visit.
+User then takes a screenshot to save the information.
+14. User searched for a new place.
+All drawing markers are gone.
+15. User searched for "Stores" then clicked "Draw a circle" on the drawing controls to highlight the store location.
+16. User then click "Draw a Line" on drawing controls  to mark a route to take to get to the store location.
+17. User also clicked "Draw a Rectangle" to mark the whole area between the store and other areas that the user wanted to mark on the map.
-11. User clicks the "Show Weather" button.
+18. User clicks the "Show Weather" button.
 User can see an icon for the current weather, a short description and the temperature.
-12. User searched for a city, clicked "Show Weather" button but there was no information about weather in that city.
+19. User searched for a city, clicked "Show Weather" button but there was no information about weather in that city.
 The user will see this message instead, "Weather Status: Unpredictable!
 The weather information is still brewing for that place."

 ---